-I am a Senior Research Fellow in the Centre for Health Informatics, in the Australian Institute of Health Innovation at Macquarie University, Sydney, Australia.
+- From 1 January 2018, an Associate Professor in the Centre for Health Informatics, in the Australian Institute of Health Innovation at Macquarie University, Sydney, Australia.

-- Undergraduate training and PhD at The University of Western Australia (2007) in the suitably ambiguous area of complex systems and computational modelling formalisms, while modelling the spread of bushfires.
-My Erdős number is four.
+- Undergraduate training and PhD (2007) at The University of Western Australia in the suitably ambiguous area of complex systems and computational modelling formalisms, while modelling the spread of bushfires.

 On this website, I keep an up-to-date list of my published articles, along with media mentions, the talks I give, and the peer review and editorial work that I do.
 Because I work across several disciplines, citations to my work are generally most reliable at Google Scholar.
+My Erdős number is four.
 My email address is [something].[something]@mq.edu.au, just replace the two somethings with adam and dunn.
 If you want to get in contact with me fast, it’s probably best to tweet me at @adamgdunn.